JELSTUDIO/JEL_LLMradiotheater_Ollama/README.md

 JEL LLM Radio Theater is a Python application that creates a dynamic, spoken dialogue between two AI characters using the Ollama language model (`gemma3:4b`) and either Coqui TTS (`tts_models/en/vctk/vits`) or Chatterbox TTS with voice-cloning.
 The characters engage in a conversational debate, with one embodying a female perspective (And female voice) and the other a male perspective (And male voice).
 If you use Chatterbox you can use wave-files to have two of your own voices used.
 The dialogue is displayed in a Tkinter GUI, spoken aloud via text-to-speech, and saved to a text file (`llm_conversation.txt`).

+## New in v2.2.0 (The lastest version)
+- Chatterbox is now fully articulated by the script, making for more expressive speech.
+- Plays background-music while waiting for the LLM to generate text (If you don't want that, just save a short silent wav-file with this name: `pictureambience_JEL1.wav`.
+The current song used is made by JEL and is inspired by one composed by Guy Whitmore for the 1995 PC-game named: `Shivers`.) and plays a low tone at every LLM turn-switch.
+- Chatterbox' speech-output is saved as time- and name-stamped wav-files in the sub-folder `audio_output` (One file for each turn, to avoid the silence while waiting for text to be generated.
+Join them in an audio-editor if you want to re-create the full spoken conversation).

 ## Features
 - Two AI characters with distinct personalities, powered by `gemma3:4b` via Ollama.
 - Text-to-speech using Coqui TTS with VITS multi-speaker model (~110 voices).